larswagoner/lumosAlarm/README.md

 # lumosAlarm
 Silent alarm that uses your phones flashlight.
+Work in Progress.